liebermanlab/WideVariant/README.md

-# Lieberman Lab pipeline tutorial
+# Lieberman Lab SNP calling pipeline

-This is a tutorial for running the Lieberman Lab's core SNV-calling pipeline.

 ## Overview

-The purpose of this pipeline is to detect single nucleotide differences between closely related bacterial isolates.
+This pipeline and toolkit is used to detect and analyze single nucleotide differences between closely related bacterial isolates.

+* Noteable features
+	* Avoids false-negative mutations due to low coverage; if a mutation is found in at least one isolate in a set, the evidence at that position will be investigated to make a best-guess call.
+	* Avoids false-positives mutations by facilitating visualization of raw data, across samples (whereas pileup formats must be investigated on a sample-by-sample basis) and changing of threshold to best fit your use case.
+	* Enables easy evolutionary analysis, including phylogenetic construction, nonsynonmous vs synonymous mutation counting, and parallel evolution

 * Inputs:
 	* short-read sequencing data of closely related bacterial isolates